DiligentGraphics/DiligentEngine/README.md

  you can use `DILIGENT_BUILD_SAMPLE_BASE_ONLY` option.

 By default Vulkan back-end is linked with glslang that enables compiling HLSL and GLSL shaders to SPIRV at run time.
 If run-time compilation is not required, glslang can be disabled with `DILIGENT_NO_GLSLANG` cmake option.
+Additionally, HLSL support in non-Direct3D backends can be disabled with `DILIGENT_NO_HLSL` option.
-This will significantly reduce the size of the Vulkan back-end binary.
+Enabling the options significantly reduces the size of Vulkan and OpenGL back-end binaries, which may be especailly important for mobile applications.

 <a name="build_and_run_customizing"></a>